narchondas/narchondas.github.io/MSc Computing Project/msc-project/index.md

 -Understand the issues surrounding intellectual property in research.

-## On completion of the module <Sc Computing Project, I will be able to:
+## On completion of the module MSc Computing Project, I will be able to:

 -Systematically identify research problem(s) within a suitable research topic involving computing.